Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

     -   G2
     -   G3
     -   absences
     -   school
     -   failures
     -   activities

 6. Others

-    Following attributes in this group are something we thought does not fit well into any of above groups.
+    Attributes in this group do not fit well into any of above groups.
 Therefore, we created one group called Others and categorized following attributes.

-    -   reason
+    -   reason (Reason for choosing the school)
-    -   higher
-    -   schoolsup
-    -   famsup
+    -   higher (whether or not the student is interested in higher education)
+    -   schoolsup (whether or not the student gets financial support from the school)
+    -   famsup (whether or not the student gets financial support from family)
-    -   paid
+    -   paid (extra paid classes within the course subject)
-    -   nursery
+    -   nursery (Whether or not student attended nursery as a child)

 ### 3.3 Issues with the dataset

 We found some issues during data quality analysis.
-According to data source, there are 382 overlapping students who study both the math course and Portuguese course.
-Such overlapping students have to be unique in both the datasets.
+According to data source, there are 382 students who study both the math course and Portuguese course.
+Such overlapping students ideally have to be unique in both the datasets, i.e have the same values for all columns in both the datasets.

 However, when we tried to join math course data set and Portuguese some of students data appeared not to be unique.
 Specifically, when we tried to join students by using school, sex, age, address, famsize, Pstatus, Medu, Fedu, Mjob, Fjob, reason, nursery, internet as keys, some columns showed different values.

 We found that values in such columns were obtained through interview questions to students, and concluded that there may be some human error in tabulating the results or answering questions, resulting in different answers in different surveys by the same students.

+It could also be possible that the clashes may be occuring due to the presence of twins going to the same school, as they have the same parents

 4 Main analysis (Exploratory Data Analysis)
 ===========================================